 A hit-and-run is when a driver hits a car, pedestrian, or other object, then leaves the scene before being able to provide any info or help.
 Hit-and-runs are typically a misdemeanor, but they could be a felony charge if there’s a resulting injury or death.

 Normally, after a car accident, the at-fault driver’s liability insurance would pay for any expenses.
-However, with a hit-and-run, the at-fault driver is nowhere to be found.
+However, with a hit-and-run, there is no one available to pin the blame on.
 This puts you on the hook for all costs if you’re a victim.
-If the at-fault driver comes forward or is found, their liability insurance, if any, should cover the collision.
+If someone comes forward or is found, their liability coverage, if any, should cover the collision.

 Types of Hit-and-Runs